Obituary of Henry M. Madej

 In his retirement, Henry enjoyed curating articles, documents and pictures related to the history of Albany politicians, the history of Albany as well as his beloved alma mater, the State University of New York at Albany now known as University of Albany.
 He donated some of those to the Albany Institute of History and Art and also donated his papers on City Charter Revision Commission, Pine Hills Neighborhood Association and Albany Tricentennial Commission to M.E.
 Grenander Department of Special Collections and Archives at UAlbany.
 He continued to follow local politics with avid interest and enjoyed regaling friends with memories of humorous incidents during various campaigns.

 Contributions in Henry’s name may be made to the Michael J Fox Foundation www.michaeljfox.org/donate, P.O.
 Box 5014 Hagerstown, MD 21741 or the University at Albany Foundation www.albany.edu/uafoundation PO Box 761, Albany, NY 12201.

-A memorial service will be at a later date in the spring of 2022 and will be arranged by Betz, Rossi & Bellinger Family Funeral Home, 171 Guy Park Ave, Amsterdam, NY 12010.
+A graveside memorial service will be held on Saturday October 8, 2022 at 12:30PM at Our Lady of Mt.
+Carmel Cemetery, Truax Rd.
+Amsterdam, NY 12010 with The Very Rev. O. Robert DeMarinis presiding.
+Arrangments are under the direction of the Betz, Rossi & Bellinger Family Funeral Home, 171 Guy Park Ave, Amsterdam, NY 12010.
 Please leave condolences online at www.brbsfuneral.com